sbb-design-systems/lyne-components/README.md

 <br>

 ## ⚠️ Notice
-**Lyne Components are 🧪 experimental at this moment — with enthusiasm.<br>Don't use the project until it left it's infancy.**
+**Lyne Components are 🧪 experimental at the moment — with enthusiasm.<br>Don't use the project until it has left infancy.**

 <br>